Atsumeru-xyz/Atsumeru-website/src/guides/metadata.md

 Editor is intuitive and provides access to all possible metadata fields in [book_info.json](./metadata.md#book-info-json) format, but a little clarification is needed:
 - field `Alternative title` suggests writing title in your language
-- `Rating` field is worth filling in if you're linking your content to external "database services" like [Shikimori](https://shikimori.one/), [MyAnimeList](https://myanimelist.net/), [ComicVine](https://comicvine.gamespot.com/), etc. This field means a position of content in a rating of such services
+- `Rating` field is worth filling in if you're linking your content to external *database services* like [Shikimori](https://shikimori.one/), [MyAnimeList](https://myanimelist.net/), [ComicVine](https://comicvine.gamespot.com/), etc. This field means a position of content in a rating of such services
 - field `Rating` means average rating of content on a ten-point scale with a floating point
 - `Volume` field is not available while editing `Serie`. `Atsumeru` will use this value from `Archive` metadata or try to determine it itself from file name